jonasbg/paste/README.md

 Zero-knowledge file sharing server with client-side encryption in Golang.
 The server never sees unencrypted file contents or metadata.

+Paste is created to be an easy and secure way of sharing a file with someone for a short period of time.

 ![landing page](.github/docs/index.png)

 ## 🔒 Security Design